-&lt;sup>5 Comparisons between highly homologous proteins yield E-values approaching zero, indicating the very low probability that such matches would occur by chance.
+3 Comparisons between highly homologous proteins yield E-values approaching zero, indicating the very low probability that such matches would occur by chance.
 A larger E-value indicates a lower degree of similarity.
 Commonly, for protein-based searches, hits with E-values of 10-3 or less and sequence identity of 25% or more are considered significant although any conclusions reached need to be tempered by an investigation of the biology behind the putative homology (Baxevanis 2005).

-&lt;sup>6 It is considered unlikely that isolated identity matches of 6 or 8 amino acids would be found between crossreactive proteins unless there was at least a 35% identity match over 80 amino acids (Goodman et al. 2008).
+4 It is considered unlikely that isolated identity matches of 6 or 8 amino acids would be found between cross-reactive proteins unless there was at least a 35% identity match over 80 amino acids (Goodman et al. 2008).

-It is noted that toxbatch 05/78 was produced early in the development of Premix X-608 and the current efficiency of production yields an enzyme with approximately 10 x the activity of toxbatch 05/78.
-The activity of xylanase in current Premix X-608 is set at 540 GDXU/g thereby diluting the enzyme by several factors.
+The activity of xylanase in current Premix X-608 is set at 540 GDXU5/g thereby diluting the enzyme by several factors.
 In addition, since the Premix X-608 is used at a maximum of 110 ppm the xylanase is further diluted > x9,000 for actual use in the bakery.